IBM/monitor-wml-model-with-watson-openscale/README.md

-> **DISCLAIMER**: This notebook is used for demonstrative and illustrative purposes only and does not constitute an offering that has gone through regulatory review.
-It is not intended to serve as a medical application.
-There is no representation as to the accuracy of the output of this application and it is presented without warranty.

 # Monitor WML Model With Watson OpenScale

-In this Code Pattern, we will continue from [Prediction Using Watson Machine Learning](https://github.com/IBM/watson-machine-learning-model-deploy) using the model for best drug treatment that was created and deployed.
-We will create a data mart for Watson Machine Learning deployments and include steps for performance, bias and quality monitor configurations.
+In this Code Pattern, we will use a German Credit data to train, create, and deploy a machine learning model using [Watson Machine Learing](https://console.bluemix.net/catalog/services/machine-learning).
+We will create a data mart for this model with [Watson OpenScale] and configure OpenScale to monitor that deployment, and inject seven days' worth of historical records and measurements for viewing in the OpenScale Insights dashboard.

 When the reader has completed this Code Pattern, they will understand how to:

+* Create and deploy a machine learning model using the Watson Machine Learning service
 * Setup Watson OpenScale Data Mart
 * Bind Watson Machine Learning to the Watson OpenScale Data Mart
 * Add subscriptions to the Data Mart
-* Enable payload logging and performance monitor for both subscribed assets
+* Enable payload logging and performance monitor for subscribed assets
-* Enable Quality (Accuracy) monitor for best heart drug asset
+* Enable Quality (Accuracy) monitor
-* Enable Fairness monitor for best hurt drug asset
+* Enable Fairness monitor
-* Score the best-heart drug model using the Watson Machine Learning
+* Score the German credit model using the Watson Machine Learning
+* Insert historic payloads, fairness metrics, and quality metrics into the Data Mart
 * Use Data Mart to access tables data via subscription

 ![architecture](doc/source/images/architecture.png)

 ## Flow

-1. The developer creates a Jupyter Notebook on Watson Studio, using the existing project from [Prediction Using Watson Machine Learning](https://github.com/IBM/watson-machine-learning-model-deploy).
+1. The developer creates a Jupyter Notebook on Watson Studio.
 2. The Jupyter Notebook is connected to a PostgreSQL database, which is used to store Watson OpenScale data.
-3. The notebook is connected to Watson Machine Learning, where the existing ML model for Heart Medicine Predictor is used.
+3. The notebook is connected to Watson Machine Learning and a model is trained and deployed.
 4. Watson OpenScale is used by the notebook to log payload and monitor performance, quality, and fairness.

 # Watch the Video